awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/private-offers-upgrades-and-renewals.md

 Upgrade and renewal private offers appear on the existing seller reports and in the reports relevant to the offer\.
 The [Daily customer subscriber report](daily-customer-subscriber-report.md) report and [Daily business report](daily-business-report.md) report are generated daily\.
 The [Monthly billed revenue report](monthly-billed-revenue-report.md) report is generated monthly\.

 In the Daily customer subscriber report, the **Subscription intent** field indicates whether the report entry is a new private offer\.
 The **Previous offer ID** field indicates the ID of the offer that preceded the new offer, if one exists\.
-For all private offers, the entry is marked private\.
+For all private offers, the entry is marked "private"\.

 Agreements data is not shown in data feeds\.